 Every business has demanding customers from time to time - people who repeatedly send back products, make apparently unwarranted complaints or demand something over and above your offer, for example.

-It may be tempting to send them packing.
-But it may not actually be the customer who is being difficult.
+While it may be tempting to send them packing, it may not actually be the customer who is being difficult.

 "The first thing you should do when a customer complains or makes an unusual or extraordinary request is decide whether it is reasonable," says Colin Shaw, founder of customer service consultancy Beyond Philosophy.